Zimri (prince)

 The incident was then taken by the Israelites as a pretext for the War against the Midianites in Numbers 31.

 Interpretations

 Judaism

+Since many of the sinners were from the tribe of Shimon, the tribesmen came to Zimri, who was one of the leaders of the tribe, and demanded that he do something that would save them.
+Zimri decided that prostitution with a non-Jew was not punishable by death, and cited evidence of Moses' marriage with Jethro's daughter, even though she had converted to Judaism before her marriage with him.
+In order to substantiate this ruling, he decided to prostitute with Cozbi, the daughter of Zur, the king of Midian, and to publicize this deed.
+He came to her and asked her to cooperate with him.
+She told him that since she was the daughter of a king and exalted from a nation, her father would not allow her to prostitute with anyone, but only with the greatest of the people of Israel, Moses.
+Zimri told her that he was more important than Moses, since Moses was the leader of the third tribe, the tribe of Levi, while he himself was the leader of the tribe of Shimon, the second tribe.
+Cozbi agreed to cooperate, and Zimri grabbed her in Belorita and brought her to Moshe, where he defied him and asked if Cozbi was allowed to do so, since she was just like Moshe's wife, Tzipora, who was also a Midianite.
+When the people saw Zimri's act of provocation, they all wept.
+The Babylonian Talmud asserts that Zimri and Cozbi engaged in 424 acts of coitus in their public encounter before Phinehas zealously killed them.
+The meaning of that exact number of coituses in their multi-coital encounter and whether or not that figure was meant to be taken literally has been debated by scholars.

 According to a midrash (Tanhuma Pinhas 2.1; Sanhedrin 82b), Zimri was the same person as Shelumiel son of Zurishaddai.

 Islam

 In Islam, Zimri appears under the name as-Sāmirī (الـسّٰامِرِي).
 Islam also assigns to him a major role in the earlier affair of the Golden Calf, which is not attested in the Bible, although this is only one of several theories for the man’s identity.
 The Islamic account attributes to Zimri/Samiri many of the actions which the Hebrew Bible assigns to Aaron - thus exonerating the latter, Islam's prophet Harun, from involvement in the sinful worship of the Calf.

 Christianity

 According to the Revelations of Saint Bridget, after his death, Zimri's soul was condemned to hell (Book 7, Chapter 19).